-Eelgrass is most expansive within the southern portions of the Bay where extensive areas are shallower than -6 feet MLLW.
-This trend declines in the far southern extents of the Bay where tidal mudflats and associated high turbidity inhibit eelgrass growth.
+San Diego Bay is a naturally shallow water embayment that has been dredged to a accommodate various navigational uses including both intermediate depth recreational boating as well as deep commercial and military harbor needs (Figure 1).
+The resulting bathymetric distribution within San Diego Bay exhibits a bimodal depth distribution curve, with natural bay depths occurring over much of the area less than -6 feet MLLW (Figure 3).
+Eelgrass is most expansive within the southern portions of the Bay where extensive shallow flats are located.
 In the northern portions of the Bay, eelgrass tends to occur within fringing beds where the upper and lower limits of eelgrass growth occur close to the shoreline due to rapidly sloping bottom as developed shorelines give way to dredged/navigable waters.
 Notable exceptions to this trend are the eelgrass beds occurring in shallow waters north of the western terminus of the Coronado Bridge, adjacent to the Naval Amphibious Base, and on shoals just inside the mouth of the Bay.

-Throughout the Bay, eelgrass was observed to grow in waters ranging from approximately +1 to -8 feet MLLW (Figure 4).
-Some notable excursions from this typical range are seen in areas on higher mudflats and at the toe of riprap slopes, where wave scour, boat propeller scars, and activities of rays have creates small perched pools that can support eelgrass habitat.
-In addition, deepwater eelgrass beds are found near the mouth of the Bay where clear water supports a broad-leaved population of eelgrass between Point Loma and Zuniga Jetty.
-These beds rarely extend to depths in excess of -20 feet MLLW but are common at depths in excess of -12 ft MLLW.
+Throughout the Bay, eelgrass was observed to grow most extensively in waters ranging from approximately +1 to -8 feet MLLW (Figure 4).
+Some notable deviations from this typical range are seen in areas on higher mudflats and at the toe of riprap slopes, where wave scour, boat propeller scars, and activities of rays have creates small perched pools that can support eelgrass habitat.
+In addition, deepwater eelgrass beds are found near the mouth of the Bay where clear water supports a broad-leaved population of Pacific eelgrass (Zostera pacifica) between Point Loma and Zuniga Jetty.
+At the mouth of San Diego Bay, these beds rarely extend to depths in excess of -20 feet MLLW but are common at depths in excess of -12 ft MLLW.

-When comparing the eelgrass depth distribution observed in 2008 with that observed during the 2004 eelgrass survey, a notable decline in eelgrass can be seen to have occurred within the center of the eelgrass depth distribution range (Figure 4).
-The substantial loss of eelgrass between 2004 and 2008 is perhaps more troubling than prior changes observed over the past two decades.
-This is because the declines do not follow patterns
+When comparing the eelgrass depth distribution observed in 2011 with that observed during the 2008 eelgrass survey, a notable increase in eelgrass can be seen to have occurred within the center of the eelgrass depth distribution range (Figure 4).